indie Semiconductor Announces - GuruFocus.com

-indie Semiconductor, Inc. (“indie” or “we”) (NASDAQ: INDI), an Autotech solutions innovator, today announced that it plans to offer, subject to market and other conditions, $125 million aggregate principal amount of its Convertible Senior Notes due 2027 (the “notes”) through a private offering to persons reasonably believed to be qualified institutional buyers in reliance on Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”). indie expects to grant the initial purchasers in the offering an option to purchase, exercisable within the 30-day period immediately following the pricing date of the offering, up to an additional $18.75 million aggregate principal amount of notes. indie also announced today that its Board of Directors has authorized the repurchase, from time to time, of up to $50 million of indie’s Class A common stock (the “common stock”) (inclusive of any concurrent repurchase of shares of common stock described below) and/or warrants to purchase common stock.
+indie Semiconductor, Inc. (“indie” or “we”) (NASDAQ: INDI), an Autotech solutions innovator, today announced the pricing of its offering of $140 million aggregate principal amount of its 4.500% Convertible Senior Notes due 2027 (the “notes”) through a private offering to persons reasonably believed to be qualified institutional buyers in reliance on Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
+The offering was multiple times oversubscribed but only slightly upsized from the originally announced $125 million in aggregate principal amount to accommodate long-term oriented investor demand. indie has also granted the initial purchasers in the offering an option to purchase, exercisable within the 30-day period immediately following the pricing date of the offering, up to an additional $20 million aggregate principal amount of notes.
+Purchasers of the notes included funds or accounts managed by Soros Fund Management LLC, Lord Abbett, and Polar Capital.
+The offering is expected to close on November 21, 2022, subject to customary closing conditions.

-indie expects to use a portion of the net proceeds from the notes offering for the concurrent repurchase of up to $25 million of common stock (the “concurrent repurchase”) and to use the remainder of the net proceeds from the offering for general corporate purposes, which may include additional repurchases of common stock and/or purchases of indie’s warrants to purchase common stock, as described below, and potential acquisitions.
+indie estimates that the net proceeds from the offering will be approximately $135.0 million (or approximately $154.5 million if the initial purchasers exercise in full their option to purchase additional notes), after deducting fees and estimated offering expenses payable by indie. indie expects to use a portion of the net proceeds from the offering to repurchase shares of common stock, as described below, and to use the remainder of the net proceeds from the offering for general corporate purposes, which may include additional repurchases of common stock and/or purchases of indie’s warrants to purchase common stock and potential acquisitions.

-Concurrently with the pricing of the notes, indie expects to enter into privately negotiated transactions through one of the initial purchasers or its affiliate to effect the concurrent repurchase.
-These activities could increase (or reduce the size of any decrease in) the trading price of the common stock and may affect the initial terms of the notes, including the conversion price of the notes.
-After deducting the amount of the concurrent repurchase, the repurchase authorization permits indie to use the remainder of the authorized amount to make repurchases, on a discretionary basis as determined by indie’s management, of common stock and/or warrants to purchase common stock through open market purchases, in privately negotiated transactions or in other permitted manners.
-The amount and timing of any such repurchases will depend on a number of factors, including price, trading volume, general market conditions and legal requirements, among others.
-There is no guarantee as to the number of shares or warrants that will be repurchased, and the repurchase authorization does not obligate indie to acquire any particular amount of common stock or warrants.
-The repurchase authorization may be extended, suspended or discontinued at any time without notice at indie’s discretion.
+indie may not redeem the notes prior to November 20, 2025. indie may redeem for cash all or any portion of the notes, at indie’s option, on or after November 20, 2025 if the last reported price of indie’s Class A common stock (the “common stock”) has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which indie provides notice of redemption, at a redemption price equal to 100% of the principal amount of the notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date.

+The notes will be convertible into cash, shares of common stock or a combination of cash and shares of common stock, at indie’s election, at an initial conversion rate of 115.5869 shares of common stock per $1,000 principal amount of notes, which is equivalent to an initial conversion price of approximately $8.65 per share of common stock.
+The initial conversion price of the notes represents a premium of approximately 30% to the $6.655 per share last reported sale price of the common stock on The Nasdaq Capital Market on November 16, 2022.

 About indie